documentationjs/documentation/docs/GETTING_STARTED.md

 code.

-**Normalization**: JSDoc has multiple words for the same thing: you can say @augments or @extends and they'll do the same thing.
+**Normalization**: JSDoc has multiple words for the same thing: you can say @augments or @extends, and they'll do the same thing.

 ## Development Process